Overview of HP ALM Synchronizer, now Micro Focus ALM Synchronizer:

 I have tried to give a brief overview of each tab in the easiest manner for your better understanding so that if in case you get a chance to work on this tool in the future, you will at least be aware of what each of them represents.

-These details can be put on this tab by selecting the required radio button or by choosing ‘Do Nothing’ option in case nothing is required to set.
+These details can be put on this tab by selecting the required radio button or by choosing the ‘Do Nothing’ option in case nothing is required to be set.